OpenDocument

-The Open Document Format for Office Applications (ODF), also known as OpenDocument, is an open file format for word processing documents, spreadsheets, presentations and graphics and using ZIP-compressed XML files.
+The Open Document Format for Office Applications (ODF), also known as OpenDocument, standardized as ISO 26300, is an open file format for word processing documents, spreadsheets, presentations and graphics and using ZIP-compressed XML files.
 It was developed with the aim of providing an open, XML-based file format specification for office applications.

-It is also the default format for documents in typical Linux distributions.

 The standard is developed and maintained by a technical committee in the Organization for the Advancement of Structured Information Standards (OASIS) consortium.
 It was based on the Sun Microsystems specification for OpenOffice.org XML, the default format for OpenOffice.org and LibreOffice.
 It was originally developed for StarOffice "to provide an open standard for office documents."

 In addition to being an OASIS standard, it is published as an ISO/IEC international standard ISO/IEC 26300 – Open Document Format for Office Applications (OpenDocument).

-In 2021 the current version is 1.3.
+From March 2024, the current version is 1.4.

 Specifications

 The most common filename extensions used for OpenDocument documents are: